veyccanjo/veyccanjo/README.md

 - 👋 Hi, I’m @veyccanjo
-- 👀 I’m interested in ...
-- working and learning
+- 👀 I’m interested in working and learning
-- 🌱 I’m currently learning ...
-- nothing because i learn by experimenting things so i joined github to learn things
+- 🌱 I’m currently learning nothing because i learn by experimenting things so i joined github to learn things
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate in anything that catches my eye
-- anything I like
-- 📫 How to reach me ...
-- my email is veyccan111@gmail.com
+- 📫 my email is veyccan111@gmail.com
--

 <!---
 veyccanjo/veyccanjo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.